frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 "Through our witness," says Pope Francis, "may hope spread to all those who anxiously seek it.
 May the way we live our lives say to them in so many words: 'Hope in the Lord!
-Hold firm, take heart, and hope in the Lord!' say the Psalms.
-(Ps.
+Hold firm, take heart, and hope in the Lord!' say the Psalms (Ps.
 27:14).
-May the power of hope fill our days, as we await with confidence the coming of the Lord Jesus Christ to whom be praise and glory, now and forever."
+May the power of hope fill our days, as we await with confidence the coming of the Lord Jesus Christ, to whom be praise and glory, now and forever."

 Pope Francis says, "It is not by chance that popular piety continues to